Diploma in Electrical Engineering (N43)

 • The only dedicated electrical engineering diploma in Singapore with an emphasis on sustainability

-• Strong focus on growth areas in decarbonisation, decentralisation and digitalisation - so you can access exciting opportunities in the green energy economy!
+• Strong focus on growth areas in electrification, decarbonisation, and digitalisation to unlock exciting opportunities in the green energy economy!

 About EE